LordSweetPoison/Birdnet-Edge/README.md

     - ML Framework: PyTorch

 ## Why Edge matters
 It is a fair question to ask, why not just send the photos to the cloud?
 In some situations, doing inference in the cloud is best.
 Perhaps you have low inference volumn or you're service is already in the cloud.
 Cloud computing is pretty cheep, easily scaled, and you don't need to own any depriecated hardware.
-However, cloud computing and machine learning is growing in compute at a rapid rate RATE HERE.
+However, cloud computing and machine learning is growing in compute at a rapid rate of RATE HERE.
 Simimalry, Plus, increased wireless transmission rate are going to further increase the demand for cloud servers and clog backhaul infrastructure.
 While radio communication is increasing with 5G, the core network of 5G, where cell towers and servers communcate through fiber optics and wire,  is built on the core network of the 4G LTE system.
 All of this will increase the costs of cloud computing and add latency to communication between you and the cloud.

 Simply, Edge matters becuase it is needed to take advatage of machine when latency and data volume is an issue.
 For example, any mission critical systems will not be able to deal with latency at the edge.
 Likewise, any application that requires inference on significantly large data will be bottle necked by backhaul speeds.